Difegue/LANraragi/README.md

 * Download archives from the Internet directly to the server, while using the aforementioned automatic metadata import

+* Scan for duplicates within your saved archives

 * Backup your database as JSON to carry your tags over to another LANraragi instance.

 ## Make a PR, get stickers™